Ababil-100: Operational history

 Two guided test flights of the Ababil-100 were conducted, one with roll control and the other with pitch control.
 As of March 2003, a test with the full control system was only weeks away, but the invasion put an end to the project.
 50 individual test firings took place between 2000 and 2002, of which 17 were static motor tests and 33 were flight tests.
 The unguided version failed to achieve the desired CEP of 750 m.
 During one of the early tests, the missile demonstrated a range of 161 km.
 During the 2003 invasion of Iraq, between 12 and 16 of these missiles were fired.

+The Operational Center of the 2nd Brigade, US 3rd Infantry Division, was struck by an Ababil-100 missile on April 7, while the Brigade's main force was conducting an incursion 15 km north, well inside Baghdad.
+Three soldiers and two foreign reporters were killed in the blast.
+Another 14 soldiers were injured, and 22 vehicles destroyed or seriously damaged, most of them Humvees.
+The Ababil-100 was apparently fired by the Iraqi army from the town of Hilla, some 100 km to the south.
+The US air defenses were unable to detect and track the missile because its radar was oriented to the north.